 Jim Baldwin, Director, Cumberland Plateau PDC

-Shannon Blevins, UVA Wise
+Shannon Blevins, University of Virginia’s College at Wise

 Todd Christensen, Southwest Virginia Cultural Heritage Foundation

 Rod Cury, Richlands Town Council